 Economics will give you an excellent understanding of how economies allocate resources to meet the needs and wants of people in the economy.

-Mr J Percival Head of economics
+Mr J Percival

+Head of Business and Economics

 "The economy and economic decisions affect all of us, and an understanding of economics is a useful attribute in any career.